KnownStormChaser/master-weather-model-list/models/nwp_models/global/uk/ukmo-global.md

-# UKMO Global (Unified Model – Global)
+# UKMO Global (Unified Model – Global Deterministic)

 ## What this model is
-A global weather forecast model that predicts weather conditions such as temperature, wind, precipitation, and pressure for the entire Earth.
+The UKMO Global model is the **global deterministic numerical weather prediction system** operated by the UK Met Office.

-This model is part of the Met Office **Unified Model** system.
+It is a global configuration of the Met Office **Unified Model**, providing short- to medium-range deterministic forecasts of atmospheric conditions worldwide.

 ---

 ## Who runs it
-- **Organization:** : Met Office
+- **Organization:** Met Office
 - **Country / region:** United Kingdom

 ---